 Arrive at the airport at least an hour in advance for domestic flights and two hours or more for international flights.
 If your travel is around a holiday or spring break, increase your arrival time.

-Passengers experience flight problems on a daily basis.
+Passengers experience flight problems daily.
 By knowing what to expect, you can avoid the pitfalls and save on unnecessary expenses and reduce your frustration.

 For more travel insight, check out my book,